omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 })
 ```

+> The inclusion proof is a Merkle proof that the transaction creating the UTXO being exited was included in a given valid block.

 > **Helpful Tip**
 >
 > You can only exit one UTXO at a time.
 Therefore, it is recommended that you consolidate your UTXOs to reduce the number of exits you'll need to perform.
 See the [transfer](transfers) guide for further information on merging UTXOs.